wp-plugins/squirrly-seo/readme.txt

 CEO of Squirrly

-See all the Features of our product on the <a href="/extend/plugins/squirrly-seo/faq/" title="Squirrly Wordpress SEO"> FAQ Section </a>.
+See all the Features of our product on the <a href="/extend/plugins/squirrly-seo/faq/" title="Squirrly WordPress SEO"> FAQ Section </a>.

 <a href="/extend/plugins/squirrly-seo/screenshots/" title="Squirrly SEO Plugin">Check our screenshots</a>
  | <a href="http://www.squirrly.co/wordpress-seo-by-squirrly" title="Squirrly SEO" target="_blank">Go to our official site</a> | Free Version (if you install from the WP directory) OR <a href="http://www.squirrly.co/pricing" title="See Pricing" target="_blank">Pricing Plans</a>

 == Installation ==
-1. Log In as an Admin on your Wordpress blog.
+1. Log In as an Admin on your WordPress blog.
 2. In the menu displayed on the left, there is a "Plugins" tab.
 Click it.
 3. Now click "Add New".
 4. There, you have the buttons: "Search | Upload | Featured | Popular | Newest".
 Click "Upload".